 Typically it prints at the same speed as that of PLA or PETG, which is 40-60mm/s.
 However, it needs a bed temperature of 50-100 °C to print with medium strength and high durability.

 Products made of ABS boast high durability and a capacity to withstand higher temperatures.
 However, users have to remain wary of the warping that happens during cooling or in potentially hazardous fumes.
 Ensure printing in a well-ventilated space or enclosure.

 Factor 2: Model Detail, Size, and Complexity

-The level of detail, size, and complexity depicted in a model affects Ender 3 print speed.
+The level of detail, size, and complexity depicted in a model affect the Ender 3 print speed.
 The more detail you need in a model, the slower speed you should go with (with lower limits).

 Ender 3 is a regular-sized machine with a standard nozzle, motor, and stepper setup in terms of size.
-You can commence printing with general guidelines: low speed (40-50mm/s) for detailed prints and high speed (70-80mm/s) for rougher models.
+The print speed general guidelines are: low speed (40-50mm/s) for detailed prints and high speed (70-80mm/s) for rougher models.

 The more detailed the print, the better it is to slow the speed to avoid any deformation in the model.

 Factor 3: Ender 3 Quirks